Academic Counseling

 headshot of LEP academic counselor, Carol

 "At the start of each quarter, we'll put together a 10-week calendar of homework and important assignment due dates, which helps prevent the student from missing assignments and falling behind.
-We'll also work on a schedule for the week, arrange any LEP tutoring the student may need, check in on progress toward goals the student has set, and discuss how the student is using their Disability Services Program approved accommodations."
+We'll also work on a schedule for the week, arrange any LEP tutoring the student may need, check in on progress toward goals the student has set, and discuss how the student is using their Student Disability Services approved accommodations."

-–Carol, LEP Academic Counselor
+–Carol, LEP Specialist

-What to Work On with Your Academic Counselor
+What to Work On with Your Specialist

 Check out the Anatomy of a Typical LEP Meeting!